osscameroon/osscameroon-blog/content/post/contributors/jpurple.md

 authors: ["Jpurple"]
 ---

-Hi there, I'm Ngnepedoh Irving Craig( yh but call me purple/jpurple ), young aspiring developper.
+Hi there, I'm Ngnepedoh Irving Craig (yh but call me purple/jpurple), young aspiring developer.
 I am an IT enthusiast and am fascinated by Artificial Intelligence.
-I am familiar with Java, Python and C. Currently working as an android app developper.
-I look foward to working with you all and am excited about what I will learn here.
+I am familiar with Java, Python and C. Currently working as an android app developer.
+I look forward to working with you all and am excited about what I will learn here.